Editorial disclosure: We earn from qualifying Amazon purchases at no extra cost to you. Picks are independently researched. Full disclosure →

 ✓ Why GiftedPicks chose this

-Asad captures the dark, concentrated energy of Dior Sauvage Elixir at 80% less cost.
+Asad captures the dark, concentrated energy of Dior Sauvage Elixir at a far more accessible price.
 The tobacco-pepper opening is more interesting than the typical blue fragrance.
 This is for men who want to stand out rather than blend in.
 The performance is remarkable — 10+ hour longevity is common, and the projection fills a room for the first 3-4 hours.
 Lattafa positioned Asad as their premium masculine offering, and the quality reflects it.

 ⚠ Not ideal for